Grand Duke Vladimir Alexandrovich of Russia: During three reigns

 Grand Duke Vladimir was a keen philanthropist.
 A talented painter himself, he became a famous patron of the arts.
 He frequented many artists and gathered a valuable collection of paintings and old icons.
 He later took a great interest in ballet.
 He financed the tour of Sergei Diaghilev's Ballets Russes.

 Emperor Alexander III's three sons rendered Vladimir and Vladimir's own three sons remote in the line of succession to Russia's throne.
 Nevertheless, Vladimir seemed unexpectedly close to becoming Emperor in 1888 when Alexander III with his wife and all of their children were involved in the Borki train disaster.
 Vladimir and his wife, then in Paris, did not bother to come back to Russia.
 This annoyed Alexander III, who commented that if he had died with his children, Vladimir would have rushed to return to Russia to become Emperor.
 At Alexander III's death in 1894 there were unfounded rumors that the army intended to proclaim Grand Duke Vladimir emperor in place of his nephew Nicholas II.
 Vladimir tried to influence the new Emperor, particularly at the beginning of Nicholas II's reign.

 Although the Grand Duke was conservative in his political views, he did believe in human virtues.
 Something of a rascal himself, he preferred the company of amusing witty people - regardless of their ideology or background.
 The more liberal members of Russian society were invited to lavish parties at his residence.
 He often intimidated people with his coarseness, rudeness and hot temper.
-Vladimir Alexandrovich was also a devoted family man, close to his children.
+Vladimir was also a devoted family man, close to his children.